National forest (United States): Timeline of legislation

 There have been multiple legislative acts to expand the scope of the national forest system, as well as shrinking it.
-In 2020, the Trump administration encouraged more forest products to be harvested in order to support a struggling economy.
-There was a plan to develop around 190 million acres of protected National Forests in order to increase logging, grazing, and energy resources.
+In 2020, the Trump administration encouraged more forest products to be harvested to support a struggling economy.
+There was a plan to develop around 190 million acres of protected National Forests to increase logging, grazing, and energy resources.
 This would be facilitated through shrinking the rules and regulations required to get permits to conduct such business.
 In October 2020, the Trump administration proclaimed its goal of "strengthening markets for wood products and incentivizing innovative manufacturing techniques" and reported "The Department of Agriculture’s Forest Service sold 3.3 billion board feet of timber from national forests in fiscal year 2019 — the highest output since 1997".
 Furthermore, President Trump signed an executive order to "establish the United States One Trillion Trees Interagency Council" in order to further the Federal Government's participation in this effort and repeal the current $30 million annual funding cap for the Reforestation Trust Fund.

 Geography

+The United States national forest comprises about 132 million acres.
 There are 154 national forests and 20 national grasslands containing 193 million acres (297,000 mi2/769 000 km2) of land.
 These lands comprise 8.5 percent of the total land area of the United States, an area about the size of Texas.
 About 87 percent of national forest land lies in the Western United States, mostly in mountain ranges.
 Alaska has 12 percent of all national forest lands.

 Within the national forest system, there are 1,200 sites listed on the National Register of Historic Places and 23 are National Historic Landmarks.
 The National Historic Preservation Act requires the Forest Service to identify, investigate, and protect cultural resources on lands it manages.

 The U.S. Forest Service also manages all of the United States national grasslands and nearly 50% of the United States national recreation areas.